spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/00-create-app-profile.md

 5. Provide configuration information for the service.

 6. You can add more services to the App Profile as needed.
 To do this, click the **Actions** button next to the **Configure tier** pane.
-To rearrange layers, select a service and drag it up or down in the pane.
+To rearrange layers in the profile, select a service and drag it up or down in the pane.
 Each service becomes a layer in the App Profile stack in the order shown in this pane.

 7. When you've provided the required configuration information for services, click **Review**.
 Your App Profile is now created and can be deployed.